-Central Appalachia: September 1, 2011— The Board of Directors of the Appalachian Community Fund(ACF) is proud to announce their decision to place the leadership and ongoing development of ACF in the hands of Margo Miller.
-Miller will be stepping into the position of executive director, held by Gaye Evans for 14 years.
-Miller has served as the development director of ACF for the past three years, and as the interim director since Gaye’s departure in June of 2011.
+September 1, 2011— The Board of Directors of the Appalachian Community Fund(ACF) announced their decision to place the leadership and ongoing development of ACF in the hands of Margo Miller.
+Miller stepped into the position of executive director, held by Gaye Evans for 14 years.
+Miller had served as the development director of ACF for the past three years, and as the interim director since Gaye’s departure in June of 2011.
 In her time as development director she raised more than $540,000 to support social justice work in Central Appalachia.

 Miller is a daughter of Appalachia, born and raised in East Tennessee, grew up in Knoxville, and graduated from the University of Tennessee with a degree in broadcast communications.
 Miller remained in Knoxville after graduation working as a community organizer, facilitator, project director and administrator for a number of key social justice organizations, including the Highlander Research and Education Center, the Southern Partnership Fund, Project Change, the Southern Rural Development Initiative, Amnesty International and the Kellogg Foundation.

 In addition to these affiliations, Miller has worked extensively with cultural activism and artistic expression of Appalachia.
 Through her work with the Carpetbag Theatre, a professional, multigenerational ensemble group committed to keeping the black experience alive in American theater, and her involvement with national groups like Alternative Roots and the National Performance Network, Miller has developed a deep commitment to art as a powerful tool for organizing and uniting communities.